coding-hackathon-1/team5/README.md

 - Our final idea is a mobile application that incoming students can sign into to create an account of their personal information, nationality and languages spoken.
 The application will randomize a cohort and assign it to the user.
 The application will allow users to answer trivia questions to increase personal experience points that adds into the cumulative cohort experience points.
 - The objective is to remove pre-set clusters and allow students to meet people from different nationalities coming to Hult.
 It will encouage team work by incentivizing students to do activities for points that can be redeemed for prizes.
 This aligns with Hult's values of trying to promote a diverse environment in which studencts can learn about the world while being under the same roof.

+#### Evening session:

+Python coding
+- Kept coding the main dashboard of the app

+SQLite
+- Downloaded and started to learn SQLite

+Secondary research
+- Researched problems for incoming students in general
+- Reserached the pros and cons of cohorts and how it works successfully in other universities

+User journey
+- Mapped out the first stages of user journey to see how the application will flow

 _________________________________________________________

 ### Wednesday, July 10, 2019